samelement/ACS-M1128/README.md

   // autoAP is an option to allow ESP automatically set up as AP.
 Default value is false
   // If set to true, when first turn on, it will go to AP if wifi connect failed.
-  // If set to false, when first turn on, it will go to sleep for wifiFailSleep ms.
-  // Other way to go to AP is by trigger pin reset for at least wifiFailSleep ms. obj.autoAP = false;
+  // Other way to go to AP is by trigger pin reset. obj.autoAP = false;
-  obj.wifiFailSleep = 0; //0 means sleep forever.

-  obj.wifiConnectRetry = 2; // optional set wifi connect trial before going to AP mode, default is 3
+  obj.wifiConnectRetry = 2; // optional set wifi connect trial before going to AP mode, default is 1
   obj.wifiClientSecure = &wclientSecure;

   // pass your developer details